zdsman/fsetgrp-api/README.md

 #### Parameters
 - **Filters** (optional) - One or more filters
-  - `Owner` - The FRI of an owner to filter the results
+  - `Owner` - The ID of an owner to filter the results
   - `Assignments` - The FRI of one or more assignments to filter
   - `Users` - The FRI of one or more users